 Domestic violence, sometimes called family violence, is against the law.
 You have the right to feel safe at home and you should never have to see or experience it.
-It is okay to complain and to talk to someone.
+It is okay to report it or to talk to someone about it.

 - physical assault: punching, hitting, kicking, pushing, slapping, choking, or using weapons;

 - sexual assault: being forced to have sex or do sexual activities, either by watching or participating;

 - emotional or psychological abuse: constantly making you feel worthless, criticising your personality, your looks or the way you dress, constantly putting you down;

 - threatening or intimidating you: stalking, yelling, shouting, name-calling, swearing at you;

 - damaging your property or harming your pets or

 - threatening to do any of these things.